-The members of the Audit Committee are Andrew Milligan (Chair), Paul Saxton and Ronald Coombes.
+The members of the Audit Committee are Paul Saxton (Chair), Ronald Coombes and Dong Shim.
 All members are considered "financially literate" within the meaning of National Instrument 52-110 ("NI 52-110").
-Messrs.
-Milligan and Coombes are considered independent within the meaning of NI 52-110, Mr. Saxton is not considered independent within the meaning of NI 52-110 as he is President, CEO and Corporate Secretary of the Company.
+Mr. Coombes is considered independent within the meaning of NI 52-110, Mr. Saxton is not considered independent within the meaning of NI 52-110 as he is President, CEO and Corporate Secretary of the Company and Mr. Shim is not considered independent within the meaning of NI 52-110 as he has acted as CFO of the Company within the last three (3) years.